 The astrological sign most connected to Tree Agates is Taurus (April 20 – May 20) but are also known to be influenced by the Virgo (August 23 – September 22) and Gemini (May 21 – June 20) constellations and are associated with the planets Mercury and Earth.
 The primary chakra is the heart chakra, with the secondary being that of the crown chakra with an associated element of Air.
 Associations with the angelic realm depend on one’s date of birth and the color of the stone they keep as well.

 The Tree Agate can be used for individuals who feel lost in their inter-personal or spiritual lives as they can be beneficial in creating clarity and awareness.
-The stones affiliation with luck, fortune, and prosperity make the stone an excellent good luck charm.
+The stone’s affiliation with luck, fortune, and prosperity makes the stone an excellent good luck charm.
 Cold or chilled stones can also be helpful in relieving fever or migraines when placed against the forehead or temple.
 Placing the stone upon the abdomen helps with the digestive system.
 Keep in mind that gemstones or agates should not be used as an alternative to medical evaluations performed by a doctor.
 Tree Agates should be considered a supplement or enhancement to health and spiritual well-being and should not be relied upon alone to treat any current or pre-existing conditions.

 Tree Agate Jewelry